Evocalize/slate/source/includes/_audiences.md

 |--------|----------|------------|------------------------------------------------------------------|
 | grants | false    | Grant List | A list of grants that define access to the audience placeholder. |

 **Response Codes**:

-- `200 OK` - Returning the Audience Placeholder ID associated.
+- `200 OK` - Returning the Audience Placeholder details.
 - `403 FORBIDDEN` - User has insufficient privileges or Audience Placeholder does not exist.

-## Get Permissions
+## Get Audience Placeholder Permissions

 > Get Audience Placeholder Permissions Response